Stephanie Martel, PhD

 Courses

-I currently teach undergraduate and graduate courses I developed in International Relations Theory, International Relations of the Asia-Pacific, and Global Governance.
-My teaching interests include qualitative and interpretative methods, world politics, critical approaches to International Relations, International Security Studies, and Regional/International Institutions.
+I currently teach undergraduate and graduate courses I developed on World Politics, International Relations Theory, International Relations of the Asia/Indo-Pacific, and Global Governance.
+My teaching interests include qualitative and interpretative methods, world politics, critical approaches to International Relations, International Security Studies, Regional/International Institutions, and World Politics in Imaginative Fiction.

 I am the sole 2019-2020 recipient of the Frank Knox Award for Excellence in Teaching.